ska-telescope/ska-sdp-data-product-dashboard/docs/src/helm.rst

 1. Change to the chart directory in the repository: ``cd ska-sdp-integration/charts/ska-sdp``
 2. Create a new namespace (optional): ``kubectl create namespace test``
-3. Install the helm chart with the following values: ``helm install test . -n test --set helmdeploy.namespace=test-sdp --values values_local_deployment.yaml``
+3. Install the helm chart with the following values: ``helm install test . -n test --values values_local_deployment.yaml``

 Once the above is complete you will have the following running: